-The Blacksburg branch of the Montgomery-Floyd Regional Library (MFRL) is located at 200 Miller Street in downtown Blacksburg, just a few blocks from Newman Library.
-Residents of Virginia and Virginia Tech students who live in Blacksburg, Montgomery County or Floyd County are eligible to receive a library card.
-Students should take their Hokie Passport and proof of residence (a piece of mail received at current street address with a recent postmark, such as a utility bill, a bank statement, a lease agreement or a copy of your campus housing form from VT that can be accessed through Hokie SPA) to the Blacksburg branch to register for a free library card.
+Residents of Virginia and Virginia Tech students who live in Blacksburg, Montgomery County, or Floyd County are eligible to get a library card.
+Students should take their Hokie Passport and proof of residence (a piece of mail received at current street address with a recent postmark, such as a utility bill, a bank statement, a lease agreement, or a copy of your campus housing form from Virginia Tech that can be accessed through Hokie SPA) to the Blacksburg branch to register for a free library card.

 Unlike the University Libraries, you can reserve books and other materials in advance so that they will be waiting for you when you come to the library.
 First, log on with your User ID (your barcode number) and your PIN.
 Search for material, then click on the Details button of the material you want.
 Next, click on place hold on the left.
 When at the hold screen, click on the place hold button at the bottom to place your hold.